Free Knot Dress Pattern and tutorial (girls, size 2 to 10)

 Materials Needed to Sew the Knot Dress:

-- Pattern (When printing, be sure to download the pattern to your pc, open in adobe reader choose auto/landscape and print at actual size.)
+- Pattern (When printing, be sure to save the pattern to your PC, open it in Adobe Reader, choose auto/landscape, and print at the actual size.)

 - Fabric